Table of Contents

 Phase 5 – Check if it’s the smallest possible thing

-Whenever you change something it affects other things.
+Whenever you change something, it affects other things.
 We want to make the most laser-targeted improvement possible.

-I therefore identify the smallest possible thing I can do to fix the specific problem I identified.
+I, therefore, gather data and identify the smallest possible thing I can do to fix the specific problem I identified.

 By just changing the smallest possible thing, I’m taking the 80/20 rule to the next level.

 Most results for the least effort.
 That’s what 80/20 is all about.